 So, the verdict is in: I am morbid.
 This is something I never realized.
 But I guess it’s true.
 Once, I turned a happy exchange about boats with a sweet retired veteran into a story about my friend who got a brain disease.
 The night after watching the “Grey’s Anatomy” episode where the woman all of a sudden dies from internal bleeding, I accidentally hit myself in the stomach really hard with the corner of a big plastic tray at work, and spent the rest of the night worried that I was going to drop dead in the Boulder Creek parking lot, all alone in my boxy, dirty uniform.

 And yet, despite the jokes, stuff gets to me.
-Disappointment, stress, loss, rejection — stuff that by my age, I really thought would hurt less.
+Disappointment, stress, loss, rejection — things that by my age, I really thought would hurt less.
 But, no, it hurts the same.
 I cry a LOT.
 I can’t write people off when I probably should.
-And stuff doesn’t leave my memory, so basically my brain is like the Wheel of Fortune at all times, spinning around, and could conceivably land on any given memory or emotion that’s taking up space inside of me.
+And little leaves my memory, so basically my brain is like the Wheel of Fortune at all times, spinning around, and could conceivably land on any given memory or emotion that’s taking up space inside of me.

 I know I am blessed, and compared to many people’s lives, I have it crazy easy.
 But when I look at the people around me, I sometimes feel excruciatingly behind.
 Like life is passing me by at a rapid pace, and I’m never going to have anything important of my own that’s going to stick.
 Losing a husband and three homes in two years, I think, had a bit to do with that.
 But because of my perma-soft heart, I can’t say screw it all.
 It’s just not me, and if there was a doubt in my mind that I was exaggerating anything thus far, it was immediately erased when I just typed “perma-soft,” and all of a sudden remembered that hair product line from 1987, and whooshed back in time to when I was 12, in my Merrick shower, feeling all cool because I had my special perm shampoo in the purple bottle (lavender for the conditioner).